jbachorik/jbachorik.github.io/_posts/2023-09-08-seeing-in-context.markdown

 the real user problems, such as [Understanding Request Latency](https://richardstartin.github.io/posts/wallclock-profiler).

-However, having the context maintained externally, in a profiler library as opposed to it being an integral part of JFR is still bothering us.
-We still can't contextualize the really interesting native JFR events and we must maintain our own profiling library based on not-exactly-supported AsyncGetCallTrace API (there is [JEP 435](https://bugs.openjdk.org/browse/JDK-8284289) meaning to introduce a better alternative to AsyncGetCallTrace, but it is not sure if and when it will happen).
+However, having the context maintained externally, in a profiler library as opposed to it being an integral part of JFR remains a limiting factor.
+We still can't contextualize the really interesting compiled-in JFR events, and we must maintain our own profiling library based on not-exactly-supported AsyncGetCallTrace API - there is [JEP 435](https://bugs.openjdk.org/browse/JDK-8284289) meaning to introduce a better alternative to AsyncGetCallTrace, but it is not sure if and when it will happen.

-With all this said it is very obvious that having the first class support of the profiling context directly in JFR would be more than welcome.
+With all this said it is very obvious that having first class support of the profiling context directly in JFR would be more than welcome.
 And I am going to talk about my proposal for getting the Profiling Context API to JFR in my next blog post.